Refractive neutrino masses, ultralight dark matter and cosmology: Discussion and Conclusion

 With the identification $\phi=\sqrt{n_\phi/m_\phi}$, both the states of the background can lead to the same effective neutrino masses at observable energies.
-The difference may appear for a real $\phi$ or in the presence of a coherent state of $\phi$ and $\phi^*$.
-In this case, neutrino effective mass will show time-variations.
+In the case of a real $\phi$ or in the presence of a coherent state of $\phi$ and $\phi^*$, the neutrino refractive masses can show time-variations.

 The neutrino oscillation phenomena are directly related to refraction on the dark matter background.
 The neutrino mass can change periodically with time and can be different in different spatial points.
 It may show energy dependence at low energies.
 All these features should be subject of experimental searches.